fikriazh/fikri/content/_index.md

 ---
 title: Mahasemesta
-description: Let's hear me tell these journey.
+description: Let's hear me tell these journey
 ---

 Hi, fellow universe.
 Mahasemesta (vastness of the universe) is a codename used to tell my spiritual stories.
 I used this as my son's name *Akasha Mahasemesta*, a symbol of a journey in finding the true nature of universe.